yjv/ReportRendering/README.md

     __DIR__.'/vendor/symfony/twig-bridge/Symfony/Bridge/Twig/Resources/views/Form'
 )), array('debug' => true));
 /**
- * add the form extension so that the form methods work */
+ * add the form extension so that the form methods work for rendering the form */
 $twig->addExtension(new FormExtension(new TwigRenderer(new TwigRendererEngine(array('form_div_layout.html.twig')))));
 /**